Connerjm/Responsive-Portfolio/README.md

 - Instead of images, we have three text boxes and a submit button.
 - Should be in a form tag.

+Issues

+- Tried to make it so the navbar items would collapse into a button when hitting a breakpoint, but the button wouldn't open the options (probably because of no javascript?) and would move the options to the left rather then end justified.